simesy/drupalcaas-deprecated/README.md

 ### Components

 Components / paragraphs are designed to be semantic, intuitive and reusable.
-If we can use this IA for multiple websites then you are likely to find them practical for any small to medium build.
+If you can use this IA for multiple websites then you are likely to find it practical for any small to medium build.

 After a lot of projects we have settled on some default primary components which cover